Huffman Code Discussion and Implementation

 Step 5.
 Repeat from Step 2 until there is only one parentless node left.

 The code for each symbol may be obtained by tracing a path to the symbol from the root of the tree.
 A 1 is assigned for a branch in one direction and a 0 is assigned for a branch in the other direction.
-For example a symbol which is reached by branching right twice, then left once may be represented by the pattern '110'.
-The figure below depicts codes for nodes of a sample tree.
+For example a symbol which is reached by branching right twice, then left once may be represented by the pattern '110' or '001'.
+The figure below depicts a sample tree where 'A' encodes to 0, 'B' encodes to 100, 'C' encodes to 101, 'D' encodes to 110, and 'E' encodes to 111.

 Once a Huffman tree is built, Canonical Huffman codes, which require less